aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 #### CodeLens

-CodeLenses are visual decorators anchored to a document location.
+CodeLenses are visual decorators anchored to document locations.
 They are used to convey information and/or provide links that trigger an action.
-They are a presentation-only mechanic and do not reside within a file.
 Additional information and examples about CodeLenses can be found [on the VS Code blog](https://code.visualstudio.com/blogs/2017/02/12/code-lens-roundup).

 #### Debug Configuration

-Debug Configurations are JSON entries within the `.vscode/launch.json` file optionally located in the root of each VS Code workspace.
-These are user managed, and define what programs can be debugged.
-Pressing F5 (or the Debug button) starts a Debugging session for the currently selected Debug Configuration.
+Debug Configurations are user-managed JSON entries that define what programs can be debugged.
+Pressing F5 (or the Debug button) starts a Debug session for the Debug Configuration currently selected in VS Code's Debug View.
 VS Code extensions increase VS Code's debugging capablities by implementing Debug Configuration types.

+Debug Configurations are stored in `.vscode/launch.json` relative to the VS Code workspace.

 More information about VS Code Debugging can be found [in the VS Code Documentation](https://code.visualstudio.com/docs/editor/debugging).